jfparadis/requirejs-tpl/README.md

 - Both libraries can be removed at build-time using ``r.js``.

-- The silent extension ``.html`` makes loading templates similar to loading JavaScript files with RequireJS.
+- The extension ``.html`` is assmumed, and this makes loading templates similar to loading JavaScript files with RequireJS (all extensions are assumned).

 ## Installation